Finer-Tuning

 Earth is most certainly an ideal environment for life!

-Having read the above, take another look at Richard Dawkins' discussion, in his book, regarding his machine with six buttons as discussed in the article A Universe Fine-tuned For Life.
+Having read the above, take another look at Richard Dawkins' six buttoned machine as discussed in the article A Universe Fine-tuned For Life.

 Copyright © 2024, 2025, Michael A. Barber, Designomics™ — All the text and the images on this website are protected by copyright laws in multiple countries.
 All rights reserved.